pmelchior/usrp-sciprog/bios/coolmathgames.md

 Hello!
 I'm Xinyu Liu a rising junior in Physics with a certificate in Applied and Computational Math.
 I'm interested in plasma especially turbulent transport recently.
 Love this program.

-Hello I am Mohan Richter-Addo and this is my first time making a github thingy.
-I am probably going to encounter issues with pull requesting this file but it will be fine, we'll work it out.
-I am from MIT and already I am greatly enjoying the campus here!
-It's very beautiful :).
-I love games of all kind and am always down to learn a new one.
-Looking to either major in Astrophysics or Mathematics.
-Very worried about grad school applications too :(.

 Christian is a rising senior in the Department of Astrophysical Sciences at Princeton University.
 He is primarily interested in astronomical instrumentation which he plans on hopefully pursuing later during graduate school.
 On-campus he is a dormitory assistant, works at the climbing wall, recuitment chair at Cloister Inn, cvice captain of the climbing team, and plays club lacrosse.

 Hello I am Mohan Richter-Addo and this is my first time making a github thingy.
 I am probably going to encounter issues with pull requesting this file but it will be fine, we'll work it out.
 I am from MIT and already I am greatly enjoying the campus here!
 It's very beautiful :).
 I love games of all kind and am always down to learn a new one.
 Looking to either major in Astrophysics or Mathematics.
 Very worried about grad school applications too :(.